Edwinngera/sparsex/README.md

 * Pipeline, split requests into meta-data and data so that the server can make sure meta-data is in perfect order before transfer of data/dataset.

 #### Backlog
+* Preprocessing, return the standardization parameters done on training data so that standardization of test data is done with the same parameters.
+* Preprocessing, since we whiten all the patches of the images together, should we normalize the images together?
+* Feature extraction, standardize the encodings before pooling.
+Currently standardize each patch individually.
+* Training, use sparse matrices.
+* Training, when writing to file for joachim's training data use the svmlight-loader library.
 * Pipeline, handle different color channels.
+* Training, consider converting training pipeline to a single image pipeline to overcome memory issues and also the part of remembering standardization parameters before pooling.
 * Pipeline, handle h5 files in requests for training datasets.
 * Pipeline, add "checksum" functionality in request and response messages for data (image / image_array) verfication.
 * Pipeline, make sure all/most data types for the data bytes are handled.